jeysal/typesafe-routes/README.md

 Spices up your favorite routing library by adding type safety to plain string-based route definitions.
 Let typescript handle the detection of broken links in compilation time while you create maintainable software products.

-You can use this utility with your favorite framework that follows [path-to-regex](https://github.com/pillarjs/path-to-regexp) syntax (although we only support it partially).
+You can use this utility with your favorite framework that follows [path-to-regex](https://github.com/pillarjs/path-to-regexp) syntax (although we only support a subset of it).
 You can find some demo applications with [react-router](https://reacttraining.com/react-router/) or [express](https://expressjs.com/) in `src/demo`.

 **Typesafe Routes utilizes [Template Literal Types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#template-literal-types) and [Recursive Conditional Types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1-beta/#recursive-conditional-types).
 These features are only available in [typescript version 4.1 which is still in beta but with the release date set to November 2020](https://github.com/microsoft/TypeScript/issues/40124)**